The Drunk Parrot and the Boujee Peacock: A Pricing Identity Crisis

 You know the "Inside Each Of Us Is Two Wolves" story?

-One wolf is chill, while the other wolf is ready to throw hands (paws?) at a moment's notice.
+One wolf is calm and wise, while the other wolf is ready to throw hands (paws?) at a moment's notice.
 Which wolf wins depends on which one you feed.

 TOO EXPENSIVE! squawk!